-If any stains have occurred to your slabs, there is a wide range of cleaning products available to help restore the stone.
-We have suitable cleaners for our products available from HERE.
+If any stains have occurred on your slabs, there is a wide range of cleaning products available to help restore the stone.
+We have suitable cleaners for our products available HERE.

 Always test a cleaning product on an inconspicuous area before applying it to your main patio to be sure that the product will offer you the desired results.